CoreyMcCann/FlightBookingSystem/README.md

 http://localhost:3000
 ```

-You should see the home page of the FlightBookingSystem.
+You should see the home page of the Group-43-CD.

 ### Common Issues and Troubleshooting
 - **Port in Use**: If you get an error that the port is already in use, you can change the port in the `app.js` file or stop whatever is using the port.